Wind is a win

 On wind power projects, MD&B engages many groups inside and outside the company: permitting groups, engineering groups, drillers, blasters, laborers, rock bolt installation specialists, mechanics, management, administrative staff, rock bolt suppliers, grout suppliers, explosives suppliers, equipment vendors, fuel providers, and housing opportunities.
 Each group has a stake in the project and benefits financially, as well as in career growth.Download Wind Resume

-In order that we may have the correct person contact you for a free on-site evaluation and quote on your blasting project, we need some basic information to start.
+In order to have the correct person contact you for a free on-site evaluation and quote on your blasting project, we need some basic information to start.
 Please use the button below to submit your project details and we will get back to you as soon as possible.Get Quote Now

 Wind power is already creating jobs and millions of dollars worth of economic and community benefits statewide.
 It provides local investment, energy independence, energy price stability and environmental benefits.
 Right now, the wind power operating and under development in Maine is generating employment opportunities, tax revenues, opportunities for local construction and contracting companies, and the potential for component suppliers and composite manufacturing within the state.